Winter Wellness: The Safest Humidifiers (And How to Clean Them)

 Sign Up Free

-Common questions about seasonal: winter wellness answered by our research team.
+Common questions about seasonal: winter wellness, answered by our research team.

 QIs bleach safe for cleaning?

-No. Bleach is highly corrosive to plastic tanks, and if you fail to rinse it entirely, you will aerosolize bleach fumes into the nursery.
+Bleach is not safe for cleaning a humidifier.
+Bleach is highly corrosive to plastic tanks, and if you fail to rinse it entirely, you will aerosolize bleach fumes into the nursery.
 Stick to white vinegar.

 R